Extending Clearway Times

 An early initiative launched as part of the announcement of the Operation Moving Traffic report, was a pilot to extend the operating hours of parking restrictions (clearways and bicycle lanes) on Greenhill Road between Anzac Highway and Glynburn Road.
 The purpose of this pilot was to offer a gradual and staged approach to tackling Adelaide’s peak period congestion problem and improve road safety.

-Evaluation of Bluetooth data over the last 12 months shows a 1 minute travel time improvement on Greenhill Road between Devereux Road and Anzac Highway heading west and 40 seconds improvement for east bound.
+Evaluation of Bluetooth data over 12 months shows a 1 minute travel time improvement on Greenhill Road between Devereux Road and Anzac Highway heading west and 40 seconds improvement for east bound.
 Comparing the traffic volume in 2017 versus 2016 shows a further 4% increase in traffic volume during the extended clearway period.
 The travel time improvements will benefit an average of 14 000 vehicles per day during the additional clearway times of 9.00 am – 10.00 am, 3.00 pm – 4.00 pm and 6.00 pm – 7.00 pm.

 Following the success achieved with the changes made to Greenhill Road, extension of clearway operating times have now also been implemented in the following locations: